Deducteam/hol2dk/README.md

 - `lpo` to check lp files
 - `vo` to check Coq files

-The order of targets is important: `split` must be done first and `lp` second.
+The order targets are done important: `split` must be done first, then `lp`, etc.

-You can also write in a file called `FILES_WITH_SHARING` a space-separated list of theorem names for which sharing is needed.
+To speed up lp file generation for some theorems with very big proofs, you can write in a file called `BIG_FILES` a space-separated list of theorem names.

 **By splitting proofs in several parts: command `mk`**